VishalNadig/hand-gesture-controlled-turtlebot4/docs/troubleshooting.rst

 Turtlebot4
 -------
-- Create3 topics suddenly disappeared:
+- Create3 topics suddenly disappeared but can still see the Raspberry Pi 4 topics:

   - Run the following commands: